openhab/openhab-docs/developers/transformations/index.md

 Apart from that, they do not pass any commands or state updates to and from the Thing handler as by their nature trigger Channels are not capable of handling these.

 This section explains how custom `Profile`s can be created.
-For a general explanation of Profiles, please see the [concept section](../../concepts/profiles.html).
+First you want to create a new bundle for example via the skeleton.

 ## Profile Properties